Occupant Plugload Management for Demand Response in Commercial Buildings: Field Experimentation and Statistical Characterization: Experiment design and execution

 \subsection{Location and duration}

 Two experiments were conducted within the NASA Ames Research Center, one within a government office environment (NASA SB) and the other within a university environment (CMU SV - buildings 19 and 23).
 Let the symbols $\mathbb{E_N}$ and $\mathbb{E_C}$ denote the experiments at NASA SB and CMU SV, respectively.
-Each experiment consisted of multiple phases, each of which spanned a fixed duration.
-Further, each phase was classified as a baseline phase or an experiment phase depending on the absence or presence of an intervention, respectively.
+Each experiment consisted of multiple phases classified into a baseline or an experiment phase depending on the absence or presence of an intervention, respectively.
 The interventions employed during experiment phases consisted of \emph{dashboard feedback}, \emph{incentives}, or \emph{both dashboard feedback and incentives}.
-The properties for each phase of both experiments $\mathbb{E_N}$ and $\mathbb{E_C}$ are present in table \ref{table:expt_interventions}.
-The incentive-based interventions were only applicable to experiment $\mathbb{E_C}$ (at CMU SV) whereas the feedback-based interventions were applicable to both experiments.
+The feedback-based intervention was applicable to both experiments $\mathbb{E_N}$ and $\mathbb{E_C}$ whereas the incentive-based intervention was applicable only to experiment $\mathbb{E_C}$ (at CMU SV).
+Thus, experiment $\mathbb{E_C}$ was designed to study both the individual and interaction effects of the interventions using a two-factor factorial design.
+The duration of both of the experiments were based on findings from habit modeling \cite{lally2010habits}.
+The properties for each phase of $\mathbb{E_N}$ and $\mathbb{E_C}$ are provided in table \ref{table:expt_interventions}.

 \nomenclature{$\mathbb{N}$}{The plugload experiment at NASA SB} \nomenclature{$\mathbb{C}$}{The plugload experiment at CMU SV}